-&lt;sup>16 The model with two agents (hand-to-mouth and unconstrained) replicates the empirical iMPC only under the assumption that the fraction of hand-to-mouth individuals who spend the entire shock declines with the size of the shock.
+18 The model with two agents (hand-to-mouth and unconstrained) replicates the empirical iMPC only under the assumption that the fraction of hand-to-mouth individuals who spend the entire shock declines with the size of the shock.
 This assumption is clearly ad hoc and unrealistic.